Papal bull: Content

 In terms of content, the bull is simply the format in which a decree of the pope appears.
 Any subject may be treated in a bull, and many were and are, including statutory decrees, episcopal appointments, dispensations, excommunications, apostolic constitutions, canonizations, and convocations.

 The bull was the exclusive letter format from the Vatican until the 14th century, when the papal brief appeared.
 The brief is the less formal form of papal communication and was authenticated with a wax impression, now a red ink impression, of the Ring of the Fisherman.
-There has never been an exact distinction of usage between a bull and a brief, but nowadays most letters, including encyclicals, are issued as briefs.